 Self-actualization, or at least the desire for it, is a shared human necessity.
-The resolutions you make every year are a way to motivate yourself to become your very best self and fulfill your natural need for growth.
-However, for them to work, it is important to start off by applying small positive adjustments to your daily habits.
+The goals you set for yourself are a way to motivate you to become your best self and fulfill your natural need to grow.
+However, for them to work, it’s important to start by integrating small positive adjustments to your daily habits.
 It doesn’t matter if you’re looking to save some money, eat more healthily or finish that project you’ve been working on for days.
-Any personal or professional change starts out by modifying your behavior.
+Any personal or professional changes start by modifying your behavior.
 You might not see results overnight, but incremental lifestyle changes provide a greater chance of creating real improvement.
 So how can you begin making a positive transformation in your life?

 This works on anything from life in general to your career.
-Best-selling author Leo Babauta, creator of Zen Habits, writes in his article The Simplicity Cycle: Returning to Paring Down to Find Your True Needs his experience and knowledge on this topic.
+Best-selling author Leo Babauta, creator of Zen Habits, writes in the simplicity cycle: returning to paring down to find your true needs about his experience and knowledge on this topic.
 As we go through life, we welcome new passions and possessions.
-But according to Babauta, it is important we figure out which hobbies and objects are essential to us.
+But according to Babauta, it’s important to figure out which hobbies and objects are essential to us.
 Get rid of everything that is clutter and doesn’t fall into that category.
 It’s not a project you achieve in one day, he says, but rather a cycle that repeats over time.
 This is a great piece of advice to generate a positive change in your life!

-Doing this is not always easy, but it’s worth the time to know what you’re good at if you want to be the best version of yourself and live a positive life.
+Discovering your strengths it’s not always easy, but it’s worth the time to know what you’re good at if you want to be the best version of yourself and live a positive life.
 Adam Grant, the author of Give and Take: A Revolutionary Approach to Success, has an interesting approach when it comes to assessing our own talents.
-In his article A Better Way to Discover Your Strengths, he says it’s not enough to just take a self-assessment quiz.
+In Grant’s article, a better way to discover your strengths, it’s not enough to just take a self-assessment quiz.
 Ask others to hold up a mirror for you by asking them of a time you were at your best.
-When you see your reflection through the eyes of others, you’re going to see a clearer picture of your most unique talents.
+When you see your reflection through the eyes of others, you’re going to see a clearer picture of your unique talents.

 Why do you do what you do?
 What is your purpose?
-In his article Finding Your Why: How to Discover Your Professional Purpose, Mel Carson, founder of Delightful Communications, shares his own story on how he discovered his and gives advice on how you can find yours.
+In this article, finding your why: how to discover your professional purpose, Mel Carson, founder of Delightful Communications, shares his own story on how he discovered his and gives advice on how to find yours.
 What makes you tick?
 What thrills you about what you do?
 Those are questions he wants you to ask yourself.
 Singling out the qualities that have always been important to you is the best way of identifying your current professional purpose and is one of the first of many positive steps.

-Research agrees, creating new routines is the best way to bring change to your life.
-In his article How to Build a New Habit: This is Your Strategy Guide, writer, and entrepreneur James Clear maps out a simple guide to help you get started.
+Research shows that creating new routines is the best way to bring positive change to your life.
+In how to build a new habit: this is your strategy guide, writer and entrepreneur, James Clear, maps out a simple guide to help you get started.
 What’s important, he says, is to begin with small habit changes that are easy enough to do, and then gradually improve from there.
 This way your motivation increases along the way, as well as your willpower to stick to your new habits.
 Be consistent and patient.
-If you slip, what matters is that you get back on track quickly.
+If you slip, make sure you get back on track quickly.